"Reparative" or "conversion" therapy is a dangerous practice that targets LGBTQ youth and seeks to change their sexual

 Some right-wing religious groups promote the concept that an individual can change their sexual orientation or gender identity, either through prayer or other religious efforts, or through so-called "reparative" or "conversion" therapy.
-The research on such efforts has disproven their efficacy, and also has indicated that they can be affirmatively harmful.
-Beyond studies focused solely on reparative therapy, broader research clearly demonstrates the significant harm that societal prejudice and family rejection has on lesbian, gay, bisexual, transgender and queer (LGBTQ) people, particularly youth.
-Furthermore, there is significant anecdotal evidence of harm to LGBTQ people resulting from attempts to change their sexual orientation and gender identity.
+The research on such efforts has disproven their efficacy, and also has indicated that they are affirmatively harmful.
+Beyond studies focused solely on reparative therapy, broader research clearly demonstrates the significant harm that societal prejudice and family rejection has on lesbian, gay, bisexual, transgender and queer (LGBTQ+) people, particularly youth.
+Furthermore, there is significant anecdotal evidence of harm to LGBTQ+ people resulting from attempts to change their sexual orientation and gender identity.
 Based on this body of evidence, every major medical and mental health organization in the United States has issued a statement condemning the use of conversion therapy.

 Psychiatrist Dr. L. Spitzer, who once offered a flawed study on reparative therapy, has since denounced the study and has apologized for endorsing the practice.

 In 2007, a task force of the American Psychological Association undertook a thorough review of the existing research on the efficacy of conversion therapy.
 Their report noted that there was very little methodologically sound research on sexual orientation change efforts (SOCEs) and that the "results of scientifically valid research indicate that it is unlikely that individuals will be able to reduce same-sex attractions or increase other-sex sexual attractions through SOCE."
 In addition, the task force found that "there are no methodologically sound studies of recent SOCE that would enable the task force to make a definitive statement about whether or not recent SOCE is safe or harmful and for whom."
 Read the full report.